 Enrichment classes: Dance, Drama, Art, Music, Spanish, Computer

 Math.
 There are two math tracks: standard and advanced.
-Students are placed in math on the basis of screening tests, classroom performance and standardized test results.
+Students are placed in the appropriate math class on the basis of screening tests, classroom performance and standardized test results.

-Advanced track: 6th grade (Pre-Algebra), 7th grade (Algebra I) and 8th grade (Geometry).
+Advanced track: 6th grade (Pre-Algebra), 7th grade (Algebra I) and 8th grade (Advanced Algebra).

-Standard track: 6th grade (Advanced Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).
+Standard track: 6th grade (6th Standard Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).

-Athletic Program: The Kingrey Center (completed in 2009) houses a gym and the performing arts center.
+Athletic Program: The Kingrey Center houses a gym and the performing arts center.
 High Point Friends School is a member of the ISL Conference and participates in the following sports: soccer, flag football, volleyball, basketball and cross country.
 Co-ed teams are open to students in grades 5 – 8.
-Other conference schools are: B’Nai Shalom, Greensboro Montessori, Noble Academy and New Garden Friends.
-The 2010 undefeated Falcons won conference and tournament championships in both volleyball and 5th/6th grade Basketball.
+Other conference schools are: B’Nai Shalom, Greensboro Montessori, Noble Academy, New Garden Friends, and The Piedmont School.